 - pruning trees, treating them with lime mix

-Your profile.
 We are looking for people who enjoy physical work in the outdoors, who have a good work ethic, who are dedicated and somewhat skilled (or learn quickly), who are fine with a simple means of living.
 You will have to be friendly and collaborative with the other volunteers.
+We do not favor volunteers who are not interested in what we do and just looking for a place to crash.
 If you fit this loose description, then most likely you will have a wonderful time at our place!

 Sleeping.
 We have one bedroom that is ready for guests.
 It is fairly big and it has one double bed and an extendable couch.
 We provide clean sheets weekly.
 Alternatively, tents can be placed on our lawn or anywhere in the garden and orchard.